 (2" x 2")

-Blocked Mirror Blanks Ready for Polishing
+Metallic Mirror Blanks Ready for Coating

 Our Ø19 mm mirrors are specifically designed to fit our Polaris Fixed Optic Mounts for laser system design and other OEM applications.
 This diameter provides a larger clear aperture than Ø1/2" optics while allowing the mounts to maintain a Ø1" footprint.

 For applications which require extremely low thermal expansion, Thorlabs also offers UV-enhanced and protected aluminum Zerodur mirrors.

 The shaded regions in the graphs denote the ranges over which we guarantee the specified reflectance.
 Please note that the reflectance outside of these bands is typical and can vary from lot to lot, especially in out-of-band regions where the reflectance is fluctuating or sloped.

 Protected Aluminum Coating (450 nm - 20 µm)

 Damage Threshold Data for Thorlabs' UV Enhanced and Protected Aluminum Mirrors

 The specifications to the right are measured data for Thorlabs' UV enhanced and protected aluminum mirrors.
 Damage threshold specifications are constant for a given coating type, regardless of the size or shape of the mirror.